 As physicians reach retirement age, they may retire from the field.
 This truth can lead to a decrease in the supply of physicians, especially if there are many retirees at one time.

 The level of compensation for physicians can impact the number of individuals entering the field and the number of physicians who choose to continue practicing.
 If the salary is high, it may be more attractive for individuals to enter the field and for practicing physicians to continue working.
+The American Medical Association’s physician compensation report can provide helpful information on this.

 Availability of Residencies